-For many consumers, finding the best satellite tv is based around finding the right fit.
+For many consumers, finding the best satellite TV is based around finding the right fit.
 Price and customer service can go a long way to helping you identify the best satellite TV providers.

 1. Package Offering

-Satellite TV providers are similar to cable companies in that they offer different packages.
+Satellite TV service providers are similar to cable companies in that they offer different packages.
 To demonstrate, if you want a family friendly package only, then it's important to the best satellite TV provider that offers this.

 One thing you'll want to be mindful of is that both providers that made our list do require service contracts when you want to sign up for satellite TV service.
 This means if you decide to cancel before the two-year term, you'll pay an early termination charge.